limbz-sami/Eco_footprint/README.md

 This data set represents the year 2016.

 # Hypothesis:
-If developed countries create a negative impact on biocapacity reserve,<br>
+If developed countries create a higher ecological footprint,<br>
-Then when HDI is 0.7 or higher, the footprint and/or bioreserve would decrease.
-(GDP?)
+Then when HDI is 0.7 or higher, the ecological footprint would increase.

 # Null:
-If level of development in a country has no effect on biocapacity reserve,<br>
+If level of development in a country has no effect on ecological footprint,<br>
-Then the footprint and/or bioreserve would be random across countries.
+Then the ecological footprint would be random across countries.

 ## Timeline
 Initial analysis by Wed 10/16<br>